Open-source language-learning

 A: The drag-and-drop games were produced by Gemini 3.1 Pro Preview.
 It provided the best language coverage, especially for endangered languages like Navajo.

-The top-level language pages like French were produced by Clade Opus.
+The top-level language pages like French were produced by Claude Opus.

 The home page, FAQ, and "Video Guides" pages were made with Gemini.

-Q: What is the monetiziation model for the site?
+Q: What is the monetization model for the site?

 A: Minimally intrusive targeted ads (not on the games themselves).
 The site also serves as a portfolio asset and proof of concept.